Brine pool: Microbial composition

+Red Sea brine pool microbiology is among the most intensively studied using metagenomics and amplicon sequencing.

-Metagenomics analysis
+Metagenomic analysis

 Metagenomic analysis is a powerful approach for characterizing microbial communities in a variety of environments.
 Previously, genetic analysis required having the microorganisms in culture, which is problematic since most microorganisms in nature have not been cultivated.
 Metagenomics overcomes these problems by allowing researchers to directly sample and analyze and genetically characterize microbial communities sampled from the desired environment.
-Metagenomic analyses has revealed previously uncharacterized microbial communities in multiple brine pools.
+Metagenomic analyses has revealed previously-uncharacterized microbial communities in multiple brine pools.
 Common procedures for characterizing marine microbial communities by metagenomic analysis includes sampling, filtration and extraction, DNA sequencing, and comparison to databases.

 Main clades

-The taxonomic makeup of the main microbial communities found at Atlantis II and Discovery without including minor or unknown species to avoid ambiguity is summarized in the following list that is based on the data from the primary articles.
+The taxonomic makeup of the main microbial communities found at Atlantis II and Discovery without including minor or unknown species to avoid ambiguity is summarized in the following list that is based on the data from primary articles.

 Environmental challenges and adaptations

-The lack of mixing with the water column in combination with high salinity, anoxia, extremes in water temperature and hydrostatic pressure results in microbial assemblages that are specific to these environments.
+The lack of mixing with the water column in combination with high salinity, anoxia, extremes in water temperature, and hydrostatic pressure results in microbial assemblages that are specific to these environments.